-The 32 Inch board is Penny's crossbreed of a cruiser and traditional skateboard.
+This 32 Inch penny board is a crossbreed of a cruiser and traditional skateboard.

-Is this board worth it?
+Is it worth it?
 Or should you not even bother?

-That's what I'll be answering in this 32 inch Penny board review.
+That's what I'll be covering in this 32 inch Penny board review.

 Contents (Click to skip)